AnimeshRy/Odin-Tic/README.md

 ), check out [How to Play!](https://www.exploratorium.edu/brain_explorer/tictactoe.html).

 ## Minimax
-The AI part used the Minimax Algorithm and backtracking every and finding the path with the maximum evaluation and move to it.
+This project uses the Minimax Algorithm and backtracks every possible path and evaluates with minimum and maximum values and selects a move accordingly.

 #### To Give a Visual Representation